Isdal Woman

-The Isdal Woman (Isdalskvinna, c.
+The Isdal Woman (Isdalskvinnen, c.
 1930–1945 – November 1970) is a placeholder name given to an unidentified woman who was found dead at Isdalen ("The Ice Valley") in Bergen, Norway, on 29 November 1970.

 Although police at the time ruled a verdict of likely suicide, the nature of the case encouraged speculation and ongoing investigation in the years since.
 Half a century later, it remains one of the most profound cold case mysteries in Norwegian history.

 Discovery

 Isdalen, where the woman was discovered.

 On the morning of 29 November 1970, a man and his two young daughters were hiking in the foothills of the north face of Ulriken, in an area known as Isdalen ("Ice Valley"); it was also nicknamed "Dødsdalen" ("Death Valley") due to the area's history of suicides in the Middle Ages and more recent hiking accidents.
 They came across the charred body of a woman located among some scree.